A New Approach to Examine q-Steiner Systems: Punctured -Steiner Systems

-The first goal of this paper is to defined a new type of design $\dS_q(t,k,n;m)$ which contains the possible subspace punctured from a $q$-Steiner system $\dS_q(t,k,n)$.
+The first goal of this paper is to define a new type of design $\dS_q(t,k,n;m)$ which contains the possible subspaces punctured from a $q$-Steiner system $\dS_q(t,k,n)$.

-\begin{defn} A $p$-\emph{punctured} $q$-\emph{Steiner system} $\dS_q(t,k,n;m)$, $m=n-p$, is a system $\dS$ of subspaces of $\F_q^m$, in which each $t$-subspace of $\F_q^n$ can be obtained exactly once by extending $p$ times all the subspaces of $\dS$, where the appearances of the same subspace of $\F_q^m$ in $\dS$ are extended together (in the same time) for this purpose.
-The appearances of distinct subspaces of $\F_q^m$ in $\dS'$ are extended in a sequence, where the order of the different subspaces of $\dS$ in this sequence is arbitrary. \end{defn}
+\begin{defn} A $p$-\emph{punctured} $q$-\emph{Steiner system} $\dS_q(t,k,n;m)$, $m=n-p$, is a multi-set $\dS$ of subspaces of $\F_q^m$, in which each $t$-subspace of $\F_q^n$ can be obtained exactly once by extending $p$ times all the subspaces of $\dS$, where the appearances of the same subspace of $\F_q^m$ in $\dS$ are extended together (in parallel) for this purpose.
+The appearances of distinct subspaces of $\F_q^m$ in $\dS$ are extended in a sequence, where the order of the different subspaces of $\dS$ in this sequence is arbitrary. \end{defn} An equivalent definition, and maybe easier to understand, can be given in terms of virtual subspaces. \begin{defn} A $p$-\emph{punctured} $q$-\emph{Steiner system} $\dS_q(t,k,n;m)$, $m=n-p$, is a multi-set $\dS$ of subspaces of $\F_q^m$, satisfying the following two requirements.

+\begin{enumerate} \item The number of subspaces in $\dS$ is the same as the number of subspaces in a $q$-Steiner system $\dS_q(t,k,n)$.